 This will be the first mission that can resolve these high-energy X-rays.
 Hard X-rays are difficult to focus because they penetrate mirrors, even those covered with dense metals such as gold and iridium.
 The new mirrors are coated with a sandwich of hundreds of thin metallic films.
-Thickness of each layer is tuned to reflect photons of a specific energy.
-Once these layers are added up, they will reflect a number of photos large enough to produce a strong reflection.
+The thickness of each layer is tuned to reflect photons of a specific energy.
+Once these layers are added up, they will reflect a number of photons large enough to produce a strong reflection.

 The X-rays are so powerful that they can only be reflected at glancing angles, and the mirrors must be arranged in conical shells, like nested Russian dolls, which funnel the high-energy photons into a detector at the end of the structure.
 There are 133 of these mirror shells in two units and NuSTAR will be more powerful than the Chandra telescope, which has only four mirror shells, but they are stiffer and more finely polished, allowing Chandra to perceive objects in greater detail.